Stuck deciding between a Murphy bed vs. futon? Don't miss the rest of this post for the information you need to make the right decision for your home!

 Overall, Murphy beds are sturdier than futons.
 Wall beds can range in price point, from flimsy particle board units that cost a couple hundred bucks to ultra-custom wall beds priced at more than $2,000.

 Unlike its counterparts on the market, the 100% solid wood Lori Bed delivers high-quality at an affordable price point.
-Each Lori Bed is made from cabinet-grade Baltic birch plywood, ensuring its stability and durability.
+Each Lori Bed is made from cabinet-grade poplar plywood, ensuring its stability and durability.
 Models start at less than $799 and are made to last for decades.

 (We also talk about comparing Murphy beds to cabinet beds in this post)